 In today’s industry, firms must have a robust, streamlined bid management process to remain competitive.
 This process is critical not only for kickstarting projects but also for uncovering opportunities and increasing profitability.
 The multiple parts and dependencies behind bid management leave a lot of room for hiccups and bottlenecks, which can, in turn, affect success rates and project outcomes.
 It may feel like you’re ‘herding cats’ when it comes to bid management.
 But it doesn’t have to be that way.

 For specialty contractors, a connected bid management platform for bid solicitation and management is a must-have to save time, increase quality, and improve collaboration to scale up operations and bid on multiple projects with a high success rate.

 With BuildingConnected, specialty contractors can manage, track, maintain, and evaluate projects that they’re bidding on and bidding out.
 With insight into ongoing operations and the status of bids, subcontractors have visibility into bidding to drive more successful outcomes.

-In advance of the “How leading MEP subs use BuildingConnected to drive success,” webinar on April 22nd at 9AM PT / 12PM ET – we asked Sarah Emich, Director Of Preconstruction, Houston Division at Walker Engineering and Mary Goeckner, Estimator at McKinstry, about the benefits of using BuildingConnected to manage their bid pipelines.
+We spoke to preconstruction and bid management experts, Sarah Emich, Director Of Preconstruction at the Houston Division at Walker Engineering, and Mary Goeckner, Estimator at McKinstry, LLC, Inc. about the benefits of using BuildingConnected to manage their bid pipelines.
 The benefits ranged from streamlining information sharing to greater visibility into which bids to prioritize.
 However, there was one common thread: shared data on a unified platform drives better decision-making around resource planning and execution.

 “We used to track everything in Excel, but it was an outdated and cumbersome process,” says Emich.
 “With information not being accurately collected, we were unable to track what bids had gone out, who was working on what bid, and what our win ratio was.
 The process was chaotic.”